Behind the Essence; The Stories of our L’Scents Parfum

 L’Maur

-Masey and I decided that it would be nice to make a scent for my Mum, who passed away in 2000.
-This one was easy for me because when I think about Mum, she was always wearing rose, geranium, loved incense, frankincense, ylang-ylang, and the house always had a spiritual smell about it.
-A bit like walking into a spiritual shop, with the incense going and the meditation music playing.
-Mind you; she did like the odd rock song as well.
+Masey and I decided that is would be nice to make a scent for my Mum who passed away in 2000.
+This one was easy for me because when I think about Mum, she was always wearing Rose, Geranium, loved Incense, Frankincense and Ylang Ylang.
+The house always had a spiritual smell about it, a bit like walking into a spiritual shop with the incense going and the meditation music playing.
+Mind you, she did like the odd rock song as well.

 My Mum’s name was Maureen, so we called this one L’ Maur.